 Mickaboo Companion Bird Rescue, based in Northern California, helps birds commonly kept as indoor pets by rescuing, rehabilitating (physically and behaviorally), and re-homing them.
 Most of these rescued birds come to us injured, abused, or neglected, or are very ill.
-We usually care for about 500 birds at a time, incurring veterinary bills of $30,000-$40,000 monthly.
+We usually care for about 500 birds at a time, incurring veterinary bills averaging $50,000 monthly.
 This project helps pay for those medical expenses.

 Many pets are given up because their owners are no longer able to care for them, financially or behaviorally.
 We rescue birds that are surrendered to us, that shelters turn away, that are found in empty apartments and foreclosed homes and even dumpsters, or that were released into the wild completely unable to survive on their own.
 Most animal shelters are designed to house cats and dogs, and are unable to accept or care for the needs of domesticated birds like parrots, thus needing to surrender